Changggg/teco_spruce_viz/README.md

 ### TECO SPruce Vis

-This is the R code to create png for teco spruce output!!!
+This is the R code to create png for teco spruce output.